dmbarbour/wikilon/docs/ABC_Minimalist.md

 Use of `{&par}` essentially enables programmers to control chunking of evaluation, specify the 'interesting' parts of the computation that deserve special focus.
 Every `{&par}` node would additionally be hooked into a big work pool and pipelines that carry values from one process to another.
 The "work pool" might be understood as simply a way to attach *very deeply* into within the program, in a thread-safe manner.

+*Todo:* I know the above evaluator will work well, but it would be nice to support something closer to a Forth-like stack.
+At least for cases where I know it can mostly complete.
+Alternatively, it might be feasible to use a contiguous stack in place of our list-based zipper stacks (maybe a tagged object?).

 ### Compilation

 I'm not sure how to go about compilation of term rewrite programs.
 I'm certain it's been done (and a quick Google search confirms this).
 But even if I couldn't compile those programs, I can at least compile functions that are 'complete' in the sense of accepting a finite number of arguments and producing a finite number of results.